 High blood pressure or hypertension means high pressure in the arteries which are responsible to carry blood from the pumping heart to all the organs and tissues in the body.
 Hypertension can put us in the risk of not only heart diseases but can also adversely affect other systems of our body.

-Along with proper medication, regulated diet and exercise, relaxation techniques like meditation can be really effective in lowering blood pressure naturally.
+Along with proper medication, regulated diet and exercise, relaxation techniques like mindfulness can be really effective in lowering blood pressure naturally.

 The National Heart, Lung, and Blood Institute, USA, post its studies found out that meditation is one of the best natural ways to bring down blood pressure.

-Another study reported in ‘Hypertension’ on the effects of meditation on hypertension found that systolic blood pressure could drop by more than 10 points and that the diastolic blood pressure by over 6 points in patients who were using meditation as a treatment for hypertension.
+Another study reported in ‘Hypertension’ on the effects of mindfulness on hypertension found that systolic blood pressure could drop by more than 10 points and that the diastolic blood pressure by over 6 points in patients who were using it as a treatment for hypertension.

 More than 120 studies conducted on the effects of mindfulness meditation on blood pressure show that regular meditation can lower both systolic and diastolic pressure on an average of 3 to 10 mm.